 The Town of Vail is ready to launch a comprehensive master plan process for the West Vail area.
 Details are available on the EngageVail.com community engagement portal with opportunities to register for project updates.
 The intent of this plan is to envision planning, zoning and design options as well as transportation infrastructure, housing and economic development for the West Vail area.
 The planning process is expected to take between 12 and 18 months, with adoption by the Town...

-The 8150 Podcast spotlights the people, programs and events that make the Town of Vail a great place to live and visit.
-It is produced in partnership with KZYR and hosted by Tony Mauro.
+The 8150 Report spotlights the people, programs and events that make the Town of Vail a great place to live and visit.

 Environmental sustainability efforts have been identified as Vail’s highest priorities for action according to respondents who took part in the Town of Vail community survey which was circulated during the spring.
 The survey findings were presented to the Town Council on June 16 by the research firm RRC Associates which also included an overview of department and service ratings as well as comments associated with the public health crisis.